 Pick up basic photography or woodblock printing skills, join a tour conducted by ACM Friends of the Museum docents, or attend a film screening.

 Saturday, 14 Aug 2021, Onsite

 Learn more about the folk legend that inspired the Tanabata Festival and how the event is celebrated in Japan.

 Looking for more holiday camps?
 Check out this article on the best March and Easter holiday camps for kids in Singapore.

 Looking for more kid friendly museums and exhibitions?
-Check out our guide on our favorite children friendly museums and exhibitions in Singapore.
+Check out our guide on 20 of our favorite children friendly museums and exhibitions in Singapore.